 We’ve covered why NatureCounts exists and what it does, but what actually is it?
 The NatureCounts platform is made up of seven different, but connected, pieces:

-• The NatureCounts Website is where users can submit, access, and explore data.
-Project portals also allow conservation practitioners to manage their programs and volunteers.
-Visit it here.
+- The NatureCounts Website is where users can submit, access, and explore data.
+Dedicated portals for citizen science and research projects allow conservation practitioners to manage their programs and volunteers.
+Visit the website here.

-• The NatureCounts Mobile App allows citizen scientists and researchers to collect high quality wildlife monitoring data in a flexible and user-friendly format.
-Download it here.
+- The NatureCounts Mobile App allows citizen scientists and researchers to collect high quality wildlife monitoring data in a flexible, efficient, and user-friendly format.
+Learn more about the app here.

-• The NatureCounts R Package allows R users to connect directly to the NatureCounts database to access data or complete analysis.
-Download it here.
+- The NatureCounts R Package allows R users to connect directly to the NatureCounts database to access data or complete analysis.
+Learn more about the R package here.

-• The NatureCounts Summary Tools make the extensive information in NatureCounts easy to visualize, query, understand, and access.
-View them here.
+- The NatureCounts Data Exploration Tools make the extensive information in NatureCounts easy to visualize, query, understand, and access.
+Begin accessing data here.

-• Engagement and Education Resources like this one empower individuals to participate in monitoring programs, learn about birds, and use NatureCounts tools to have a positive impact for conservation.
+- Engagement and Education Resources like this one empower individuals to participate in monitoring programs, learn about birds, and use NatureCounts tools to have a positive impact for conservation.
+See the learning hub here.

 These seven pieces work together to get the right data into the hands of the right people to make a difference for biodiversity and conservation.